doublesecretagency/craft-googlemaps/docs/geocoding/parameters.md

     &key=[KEY]
 ```

-::: warning Do not specify the API key here
+:::warning Do not specify the API key here
 When adding requirements, you do not need to manually specify the `key` value.
 The plugin stores it internally, and it will be appended to the API endpoint URL automatically.
 :::